Computer-Vision-Team-Amsterdam/airflow-computervision/README.md

 so we **still trigger DAG 1 with the date of 2nd of January 2023**.
 Now, as for the precise timestamp, we can agree it should be after the last available timestamp, which is `{"date":"2020-01-02 20:00:00.00"}`.
 Thus, we trigger DAG 1 with `{"date":"2020-01-02 21:00:00.00"}`

+Now that we processed all images, it is time to trigger DAG 2.
+Let's assume it is now 22:00 PM on Tuesday 3rd of January 2023.
+Again, same as explained before, we must tell DAG 2 that this data actually belongs to the mission from the day before, so we trigger DAG 2 with the date of 2nd of January 2023.
+The precise timestamp can be anything, since we only use the date from now onwards.
+(We assume we only trigger DAG 2 once).
+Thus, we trigger DAG 2 with `{"date":"2020-01-02 21:00:00.00"}`.

+The same holds for DAG 3.
+Again, we trigger it with the date of 2nd of January.
+Again, the timestamp is irrelevant, we only care about the date.
+Thus, we trigger DAG 2 with `{"date":"2020-01-02 21:00:00.00"}`.